-1. All electrical systems must be code compliant with circuit breakers and adequately sized for the structure and intended use.
-All electrical life safety fixtures must be in place and functional including the following:

-(a) Smoke detectors: Smoke detectors need to meet the requirements of Underwriter Laboratories, Inc. and approved by the International Conference of Building Officials and must be furnished and installed in all areas as if required for new construction.
-If code permits, smoke detectors may be battery operated; however, at least one hard-wired smoke detector with battery back-up must be provided in each dwelling and be audible from all sleeping rooms.

-(b) Ground-fault circuit-interrupter (GFCI) protection: The same level of GFCI receptacle protection must be provided in rehabilitation projects as required for new construction, whether mandated by code/regulations.

-(c) Arc-fault circuit-interrupter (AFCI) protection.
-AFCI protection must be provided for receptacle outlets in locations as required per applicable codes/regulations.

-(d) Carbon Monoxide (CO) alarms and Nitrogen Dioxide (NO) alarms must be provided as required per applicable state statute.

-(e) Emergency/exit lighting must be operational and code compliant.

-2. At least one phone jack must be provided at each Dwelling Unit.
+- 1. All electrical systems must be code compliant with circuit breakers and adequately sized for the structure and intended use.
+All electrical life safety fixtures must be in place and functional including the following: - a) Smoke detectors: Smoke detectors need to meet the requirements of Underwriter Laboratories, Inc. and approved by the International Conference of Building Officials and must be furnished and installed in all areas as if required for new construction.
+If code permits, smoke detectors may be battery operated; however, at least one hard-wired smoke detector with battery back-up must be provided in each dwelling and be audible from all sleeping rooms. - b) Ground-fault circuit-interrupter (GFCI) protection: The same level of GFCI receptacle protection must be provided in rehabilitation projects as required for new construction, whether mandated by code/regulations. - c) Arc-fault circuit-interrupter (AFCI) protection.
+Arch-Fault Circuit Interruption (AFCI) protection is required if scope of work involves extensions, modifications, or replacements of branch circuit wiring whereby it is required by code and/or if electric distribution panels are replaced, which contain 120-volt, single-phase, 10, 15, and 20-ampere branch circuits supplying outlets or devices installed in locations otherwise required to have AFCI protection. - d) Carbon Monoxide (CO) alarms and Nitrogen Dioxide (NO2) alarms must be provided as required per applicable state statute. - e) Emergency/exit lighting must be operational and code compliant. - 2.
+At least one phone jack must be provided at each Dwelling Unit.